 The lack of seriousness for avoiding the welding burn could make your molecules damaged, and ultimately causes the Cancer.
 Therefore, we found it crucial to add this section in this guide.

-To us, the only way to avoid getting welding burn during the fabrication process is by wearing all the essential and protective gear.
-Just don’t let any part of the body to be exposed during the work, even in the hot sunny days.
-However, you are free to avoid using protective clothing in summer, if the health is not a top priority to you.
+To us, the only way to avoid getting welding burned during the fabrication process is by wearing all the essential and protective gear.
+Just don’t let any part of the body be exposed during work, even on the hot sunny days.
+However, you are free to avoid using protective clothing in summer, if health is not a top priority to you.

-Some of the Protective gears, that are must in every situation includes;
+Some of the Protective gears, that are a must in every situation includes;

 - Welding Helmet